-Early consultation with our CRM Office will speed processing and approval of permit applications.
+Early consultation with the DCRM Office will speed processing and approval of permit applications.
 When you fill out applications, please give us as much detailed information as possible to help the review process.
 Applications that are not complete will be returned with a request for more information.
-The CRM staff can help you make sure your application will have enough information for a successful review.
+CRM staff can help you make sure your application will have enough information for a successful review.

 WHEN DO YOU NEED A PERMIT?

 Under the law, specific areas require a coastal permit.
 We call these Areas of Particular Concern or APCs.
 Large scale activities may require a permit regardless of where they are located.
 We call these activities Major Sitings.

 Before work begins on any project to be located wholly or partially within an APC, you must first have a valid coastal permit.
 There are 5 APCs in the Commonwealth:

 - Shoreline APC - The area between the water line and 150 feet inland.

 - Lagoon and Reef APC - The area extending seaward from the water line to the outer slope of the reef.